 Paskenta Band of Nomlaki Indians | Mobility Needs Assessment for Paskenta Band of Nomlaki Indians’ Tribal Members and Business Operations

 February 2021 – November 2021

-The Paskenta Band of Nomlaki Indians will use a variety of data collection techniques, such as virtual surveys, virtual and telephonic interviews, listening circles to engage and outreach to the community groups and members throughout the needs assessment process.
-Participants will include Tribe members (Tribe Council, children, adults, seniors) and non-Tribe members who are employees on the reservation.
-The Paskenta Band of Nomlaki Indians will work along with the Tribal Council and will look to engage with neighboring communities.
-The Paskenta Band of Nomlaki Indians will also work with a subcontractor, In-Charge, Inc., to complete the needs assessment.
+The Paskenta Band of Nomlaki Indians used a variety of data collection techniques, such as virtual surveys, virtual and telephonic interviews, listening circles to engage and outreach to the community groups and members throughout the needs assessment process.
+Participants included Tribe members (Tribe Council, children, adults, seniors) and non-Tribe members who are employees on the reservation.
+The Paskenta Band of Nomlaki Indians worked along with the Tribal Council and looked to engage with neighboring communities.
+The Paskenta Band of Nomlaki Indians also worked with a subcontractor, In-Charge, Inc., as they completed the needs assessment.

 - Culturally appropriate approaches work best with tribal communities.